spacer

 A substance which can cause an allergic reaction.

-A series of injections (shots) or sublingual drops are administered which contain the allergen such as bee venom, pollen, dust mite or animal dander to which the patient is allergic.
-At first the amount given is a low dose, then the amount is increased at regular intervals, over a period of 3-5 years.
-Allergen immunotherapy alters the way in which the immune system reacts to allergens, by switching off allergy.
+A series of injections or sublingual (under the tongue) tablets, sprays or drops are administered which contain the allergen such as bee venom, pollen, dust mite or animal dander to which the patient is allergic.
+At first the amount given is a low dose, then the amount is increased at regular intervals, over a period of three to five years.
+Allergen immunotherapy alters the way in which the immune system reacts to allergens, by ‘switching off’ allergy.

 A crease or pale line that develops across the lower part of the nose as a consequence of frequent upward wiping of the nose.

-An adverse reaction involving the immune system which is caused by inhaling, swallowing or touching a substance to which a person is sensitive.
+An adverse reaction involving the immune system which is caused by inhaling, swallowing or touching a substance to which a person is allergic.
 It can also follow injections of medicines, insect stings or insect bites.
+Allergic reactions can be mild to moderate or severe (anaphylaxis).
+Whilst touching an allergen can cause mild-moderate symptoms, it rarely triggers anaphylaxis.

-An inflammation of the lining of the nose caused by inhaling an allergen such as dust mite, pollens or animal dander and also by eating certain foods.
+Commonly known as hay fever, allergic rhinitis is an inflammation of the lining of the nose caused by inhaling an allergen such as dust mite, pollens or animal dander and also by eating certain foods.
 Symptoms may include itching, sneezing, blocked nose, runny nose and itchy/watery eyes.
-Allergic Rhinitis is often referred to as hay fever.

 Dark rings under the eyes caused by allergy.
 Bags under the eyes can also be caused by swelling of the tissues, thus reducing circulation and drainage.